mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 - Named Entities
 - N-Grams

 In this section, I want to discuss a Fivethirtyeight.com post from March 2016 called "These Are The Phrases Each GOP Candidate Repeats Most"(https://fivethirtyeight.com/features/these-are-the-phrases-each-gop-candidate-repeats-most/).
 It's a relatively straightforward post, but the visualization uses a modified __tf-idf__ that takes N-grams and performs the inverse-document frequency calculation on phrases rather than just words.
 I will walk readers through the process of adapting Fivethirtyeight's code to the obituary corpus I'm using in the rest of the tutorial.
-The result is, I think, interesting, and it demonstrates how the IDF operation can be extended.
+The result is, I think, interesting, and it demonstrates how the __idf__ operation can be extended.

 ### Some Ways __tf-idf__ Can Be Used in Humanities Scholarship